andrewacashner/hearingfaithms/chapters/chapter-3.md

 flesh is like the human spoken word.
 Thus the Christ-child embodies divine communication not through spoken words, but through his very body.
-Because the Christ-child is both divine and human, he is both sign and signified.

 [^Augustine-further-word]:
 For further on Augustine's concept of the Word and its relationship to language